 Bi-metallic electrolytic effects between dissimilar metals are insignificant in treatment periods of up to 48 hours.
 There is no attack on zinc coatings, excepting greatly prolonged immersion.

 Treatment is most effective at temperatures between 10ºC and 20ºC.
 Colder solutions slow the action still further – a useful quality when objects are left immersed over a weekend.
 Contrast this safe, gentle handling of metals with the more vigorous, often deleterious action of mineral acids.

 Loose rust or scale should be wire-brushed and surfaces de-greased to allow optimum performance.
 Immersed objects will be clear of light corrosion in as little as two minutes.
-During longer immersion for heavier rusting, periodic checks can be made by rubbing the object with a finger.
-Brushing speeds up the process.
+During longer immersion for heavier rusting, periodic checks can be made by rubbing the object with a finger, also brushing speeds up the process.